SEAFAIR Parade Marshals

 Who We Are

 The Parade Marshals assist in the planning, promotion and production of the Alaska Airlines Torchlight Parade at SEAFAIR.
-The Parade is one of the top in the nation and each summer it attracts more than 300,000 people to the parade route in downtown Seattle; making a wonderful family event.
+The Parade is one of the top in the nation.
+Each summer it attracts more than 300,000 people to downtown Seattle for an exciting and uniquely memorable family occasion!

-We also assist over 20 different communities from Whidbey Island to Auburn, from Ballard to Leavenworth.
-Recommended by the Seattle Police Department to communities for parades within the Seattle city limits.
+In addition, the Marshals help with public events in over 20 different Washington communities – from Whidbey Island to Auburn – Ballard to Leavenworth.
+Recommended year after year by the Seattle Police Department to the sponsors of parades within the Seattle city limits, the SEAFAIR Parade Marshals have become the Northwest’s premiere facilitators of social celebrations!

 For more information about becoming a member click here!